-5 Things To Know About Trigeminal Neuralgia, The Worst Pain in the World
+5 Facts About Trigeminal Neuralgia, the Worst Pain in the World

 There are many different types of pain.
 As you may know, each is unique in its intensity and its characteristics.
 However, there’s one that’s commonly described as “the worst pain in the world”: trigeminal neuralgia.